securityfirst/championscurriculum/audits.md

 ### Introduction

 Champions will have been conducting a form of small audit throughout this course with their assessment document.
-However, there are more established forms of audit that exist in the information security field.
+However, there are more established forms of an audit that exist in the information security field.
 This module is designed to introduce these, as a starting point for them potentially looking to conduct them in future.

 ### Learning Goals

 ### Assessment Goals
-* Add lists of basic tools and resources for basic auditing* Add basic list of regular checks and "mini-audit" that they will do on a regular cycle
+* Add lists of basic tools and resources for basic auditing
+* Add basic list of regular checks and "mini-audit" that they will do on a regular cycle

 ### Recommend Preparations
 * Download and test CIS-Cat lite